Jacbo1/Progrimage/README.md

 * Create my own icons for the tools that currently have placeholders from Google images
 * Better Lua implementations
 * More Lua functionality
 * More that were not mentioned

+You can find an executable in the [releases](https://github.com/Jacbo1/Progrimage/releases/latest).

 # Building
 **Requirements**
 * The dlls included in the release.